Brand Names: Acid Control 75, Acid Reducer, Taladine, Wal-Zan, Zantac, Zantac 150, Zantac 300, Zantac 300 GELdose, Zantac 75, Zantac GELdose

 What are the possible side effects of ranitidine?

-Stop taking ranitidine and call your doctor at once if you have a serious side effect such as:
+Stop using ranitidine and call your doctor at once if you have:

 - fast or slow heart rate;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about ranitidine?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 What should I discuss with my healthcare provider before using ranitidine?